On numerical semigroups with embedding dimension four: Introduction

 In this paper, we will be interested in finding the Frobenius numbers of numerical semigroups generated by four consecutive squares and four consecutive triangular numbers.
 The corresponding problems for three generators have been solved in \cite{Felsquaresandcubes,Lepilov2015} and \cite{triangular}.

-In Section \ref{geometricprocedure}, we propose a method for finding the Ap{\'e}ry set of any numerical semigroup with embedding dimension four, from which the Frobenius number can be obtained.
+In Section \ref{geometricprocedure}, we develop a method for finding the Ap{\'e}ry set of any numerical semigroup with embedding dimension four, from which the Frobenius number can be obtained.
+Our approach directly generalizes the classical Brauer-Shockley framework \cite{Brauer1962}, and is the first method to achieve results of comparable strength in embedding dimension four.
 This is the main result of this paper.
-There, we also give a result about the uniqueness of $L$-shapes, which is related to the paper \cite{AGUILOGOST2015}.

 In Section \ref{bettielements}, we build on the results of the previous section to find the catenary degree.
 It plays a crucial role in factorization theory, and recently in \cite{Geroldinger2025}, it was shown that there is no polynomial formula for the catenary degree, which is valid for all numerical semigroups (similarly to the Frobenius number \cite{Curtis1990}).
 In the process of finding the catenary degree, we will find the set of Betti elements and a minimal presentation.
 For more information about this topic, we refer the reader to \cite[Chapter 6]{AssiDAnnaGarciaSanchez2020}.